S-iba/NfcAppSln/README.md

 ## License

-This is for educational purpose.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.